prototypefund/Digital_Bargeld-docs/api-mint.rst

   :resheader Content-Type: application/json
   :>json string status: the string constant `DEPOSIT_OK` :>json base32 sig: the EdDSA signature_ (binary-only) with purpose `TALER_SIGNATURE_MINT_CONFIRM_DEPOSIT` using a current signing key of the mint affirming the successful deposit and that the mint will transfer the funds after the refund deadline (or as soon as possible if the refund deadline is zero).
+  :>json base32 pub: public EdDSA key of the mint that was used to generate the signature.
+Should match one of the mint's signing keys from /keys.
+(Given explicitly as the client might otherwise be confused by clock skew as to which signing key was used.)

   **Failure response: Double spending**